nodyyu89/RecogTword/README.md

 -guipy.py : the main gui file, you can just run it in the same file folder if you want a quick review

--draggable_rectangle2.py : the main gui file, you can just run it in the same file folder if you want a quick review
+-draggable_rectangle2.py : In the gui file, you have to drag and draw a rectangle to locate the area that the handwritten objects is located

 -self_trained_model_alphrbet2.py : it is a py script to train a model which can recognize handwritten objects with the use of CNN model and keras library.